-Upper West Side Treatment for Anxiety
+Upper West Side Anxiety Treatment Center

 Chiaying Wei, PhD, is a licensed clinical psychologist in New York City.
 The office is located in the Upper Westside.
 Her practice is firmly rooted in evidence-based treatments (i.e., cognitive behavior therapy, "CBT ").
 A CBT trained clinician, her approach is collaborative, individualized, and grounded in scientific evidence.
 CBT is based on the idea that one’s thoughts, feelings, and behaviors are interconnected.
 By changing the way you think, it will likely change the way you approach things, and consequently, change how you feel.